citelao/sensible/2-entreaty.md

 > [In Karl] Popper's philosophy, the strength of a scientific theory is not how much it explains, but how much it *doesn't* explain.
 The virtue of a scientific theory lies not in the outcomes it permits, but in the outcomes it *prohibits*.

 So, my entreaty: this article aims to give you a good, falsifiable model.
-This model shouldn't be that "the internet is safe" or "the internet is dangerous"; it should help you understand the *specific* things that are dangerous and things that are safe on the internet because it describes how the internet *actually* works---and nothing else (see @pollard_2018).
+This model shouldn't be that "the internet is safe" or "the internet is dangerous"; it should help you understand the *specific* things that are dangerous and things that are safe on the internet because it describes how the internet *actually* works---and nothing else {% cite_details pollard_2018 %}.

 If my article cannot help you make a prediction---like how safe it is to download an app on public Wi-Fi, for example---please let me know, and I will improve it.